zhaleff/ad-development/README.md

 # How Submissions Work

-When a user submits a rice, the form collects a title, author handle, description, window manager, distro, color palette, dotfiles URL, and a screenshot.
+When a user submits a rice, the form collects a license, author handle, description, window manager, distro, color palette, dotfiles URL, and a screenshot.
 The image is uploaded to Cloudinary first, and the returned URL is included when the document is saved to Firestore with `status: 'pending'`.

 Pending submissions do not appear in the public gallery.
 The admin reviews them at `/admin`, where each card shows the full image, metadata, and approve or reject buttons.
 Approving sets `status` to `approved`.
 Rejecting deletes the document entirely.